 Obsidian users didn't pick their tool casually.
 You chose plain-text Markdown files, on your own disk, readable in fifty years, hostage to no company.
 Local-first isn't a feature to you; it's the premise.

-So it's strange to bolt on a dictation tool that ships every half-formed thought to someone else's server, on a subscription that stops working the day you stop paying.
+So it's strange to bolt on a dictation tool that ships every half-formed thought to someone else's server, and goes dark the moment that server is unreachable.

 Your dictation app should hold the same beliefs your notes app does.
-That means transcription on your machine, audio that never leaves it, and a license you own.
+That means transcription on your machine, audio that never leaves it, and no round trip to anyone's cloud.

 That's Infina.
 By default it transcribes your speech entirely on your Mac using an on-device model on Apple Silicon.
 It works offline, on a plane, in a dead zone, anywhere your vault works.
-And it's $99 once, not $15 a month forever.
+And it's a flat $99/year with unlimited words, not $15 a month.
 The full privacy story is in on-device dictation for Mac.

 What about the Obsidian Whisper plugin?